jaycen/Deezix-Hack/README.md

 - Damage and healing from spells and other effects are reduced (a 5d6 fireball is now 5 damage)
 - Saving throw dice pools are SPR + CB
 - Encumbrance is slot based
-- Monster get all their stats from their HD.
+- Monsters most stats from their HD.
 Multiple attacks are made by re-rolling non-6s.

 ---
 # Game Statistics